 If any Facility Warden determines that an emergency situation exists, the Vendor’s employees may be assigned to other areas within the correctional facility to facilitate the feeding of students.
 The Department of Correction reserves the right to use the Vendor’s food and related commodities in an emergency.
 An accounting will be taken of those items and the Vendor will be reimbursed at cost.
 The Vendor will maintain a 14 day supply of food at each facility to be held in preparation of an emergency.

-Please list your agreement to the above listed requirements.
+Please list your agreement and how you will meet the above listed requirements.

 KITCHEN AND FOOD SERVICE EQUIPMENT